 The Federal Estate Tax

 When politicians refer to the estate tax, they’re usually talking about the federal estate tax.
-When a person dies and leaves a substantial amount of wealth behind, the Federal Government takes a portion of that wealth as a tax before it’s distributed to heirs.
-Many people say this is unfair because the person already paid taxes on that money when it was first earned, so it shouldn’t be taxed a second time when the person dies.
+When a person dies and leaves a substantial amount of wealth behind, the Internal Revenue Service (IRS) takes a portion of that wealth as a tax before it’s distributed to heirs.
+Many people say this is unfair because the person already paid taxes on that money when they first earned it, so it shouldn’t be taxed a second time when the person dies.

 However, it’s important to understand that the overwhelming majority of people never have to pay the federal estate tax.
-According to the CBPP, only 2 out of every 1,000 Americans have any tax collected from their estates.
-A person who dies in 2016 can leave up to $5.45 million in assets before the government touches a penny of it.
-Moreover, for married couples, this amount doubles, so a couple can leave up to $10.86 million to their heirs tax-free.
+According to the CBPP, less than 1 out of every 1,000 Americans have any tax collected from their estates.
+Under IRS rules, a person who dies in 2021 can leave up to $11.7 million in assets before the government touches a penny of it.
+Moreover, for married couples, this amount doubles, so a couple can leave up to $23.4 million to their heirs tax-free.

-Although most gifts greater than $14,000 are subject to either the gift tax or the unified credit, there are a few exceptions, including the following:
+Although most gifts greater than $15,000 are subject to either the gift tax or the personal exemption, there are a few exceptions, including:

 - Gifts to Your Spouse.
-If you give your spouse a large gift, such as a new car worth $30,000, you pay no gift tax.
-You also don’t have to count the $30,000 against your unified credit.
+If you give your spouse a substantial gift, such as a new car worth $30,000, you pay no gift tax.
+You also don’t have to count the $30,000 against your lifetime exemption.
 You could even give your spouse a $30,000 car every single year for 30 years, for a total of $900,000, and it wouldn’t affect your estate tax liability.

 - Tuition Payments.
-College tuition is very expensive these days, and a year’s tuition can easily add up to well over $14,000.
-Fortunately, you can pay tuition bills for your children – or anyone else, for that matter – without having to pay taxes on them.
-No matter how many children you are putting through school at once, the money you pay for it isn’t taxable.
+College tuition is costly these days, and a year’s tuition can quickly add up to well over $15,000.
+Fortunately, you can pay tuition bills for your children — or anyone else, for that matter – without having to pay taxes on them.
+No matter how many children you’re putting through school at once, the money you pay for it isn’t taxable.
 However, the payment must be made directly to the school, not to the student.

 - Charitable and Political Donations.
 Money donated to a tax-exempt charity is never treated as a taxable gift.
 In fact, you can actually deduct these donations on your income taxes, rather than paying any additional tax on them.
 Money you give to political organizations also isn’t subject to gift tax, but you don’t get a deduction for it.